 Typography does not have to read like a standard headline.
 It can be molded into whatever form is necessary.
 A font can be bent and shaped to look like something else entirely, and graphic designers are not bound by preexisting fonts.
 Altogether new fonts can be designed, and existing ones can be built upon, flourishes and other elements added to make them look artistic.

 Looking outside of yourself for inspiration can be an eye-opening experience.
 Seeing what other artists are doing not only helps you stay up to date with trends but expands your graphic design repertoire.
 Seasoned professionals can be collaborative with one another, and gain insight and inspiration from their peers.

-Finding the right colour palette to convey the message and tone of your piece best around is critical to a design’s success.
-Use colour theory to guide you, so that everything remains in balance.
-Playing outside of colour theory can be tempting, but the results are often undesirable once applied.
+Finding the right color palette to convey the message and tone of your piece best around is critical to a design’s success.
+Use color theory to guide you, so that everything remains in balance.
+Playing outside of color theory can be tempting, but the results are often undesirable once applied.